Justinator/laforce/README.md

-# RPI
+# LaForce
-WordPress website for RPI
+WordPress website for LaForce